 Concentrations and Tracks

-The following concentrations and tracks are available for students to customize their elective course in the MPH program.
+The following concentrations and tracks are available for students to customize their elective courses in the MPH program.
 They are 3-5 courses each and are added once students have begun the MPH program.
-Concentrations offer the opportunity for students to direct their internship experiences whereas tracks are exclusively course based.
+Concentrations offer the opportunity for students to direct their internship experiences, whereas tracks are exclusively course based.

 Maternal Child Health Promotion Track

 The Maternal and Child Health (MCH) Promotion track is a cutting-edge promotion-education program that takes a multidisciplinary approach to implementing evidence-based practices to improve outcomes.
-This track trains students on the importance and application of implementation science to maternal-child health promotion.
+The MCH Promotion Track faculty trains students on the importance and application of implementation science to maternal-child health promotion.

-Vast, persistent and avoidable health inequalities by race, geography, class, gender identity and sexual orientation are well documented.
-Addressing these inequalities is both a critical challenge and critical objective for public health researchers and practitioners.
-This concentration is for students who want to not only research and understand health inequities, but to be agents of change for a new generation.
+Vast, persistent, and avoidable health inequalities by race, geography, class, gender identity, and sexual orientation are well documented.
+YSPH USHJ faculty realize that addressing these inequalities is both a critical challenge and a critical objective for public health researchers and practitioners.
+This U.S. Health and Justice (USHJ) Concentration is for students who want to not only research and understand health inequities but to be agents of change for a new generation.